samumantha/research-software-engineering/content/reproducibility.md

 ## What if we need to run many similar calculations?

-It all started relatively simple:
+With our example, it all started relatively simple:
 ```bash
 python generate-data.py --num-planets 100 --output-file initial.csv